RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/Labs/html-forms-lab.md

         - Afternoon
         - Early Evening

+    > Stage, commit, and push changes.

-6. Submit Button
+- Submit Button

-    - Add a submit button to link to the `submit.html` page
+    - Add a submit button to link to the confirmation page

+    > Stage, commit, and push changes.

-7. Submit web page
+7. Confirmation web page

-    - In the `submit.html` file, display a message to the user stating the form has been submitted.
+    - This page should notify the user that their registration form has been submitted

-8. Stage, commit, and push your changes often.
-Let Git be on your team.
+8. Stage, commit, and push your changes